rahulgoel/Language-Detection/README.md

 ## Post Spec

-The server accepts post requests on /lang_id/ endpoint params (Post) : "text": "The language you want to test"
+The server accepts post requests on /lang_id/ endpoint.

+params (Post) : "text": "The language you want to test"

 return ["top_language": probablity of it]